Contact us

 2. West Midlands – Buildings Retrofit Pilot (WMCA)

-A £167 million Buildings Retrofit Pilot was launched by the West Midlands Combined Authority to upgrade homes and public buildings over three years.
-Starting June 2025, the scheme replaces national PSDS and certain Warm Homes programmes for eligible local bodies, shifting to a fair-share funding model instead of competitive bidding.
+Having started in June 2025, the scheme replaced national PSDS and certain Warm Homes programmes for eligible local bodies, shifting to a fair-share funding model instead of competitive bidding.
 Local authorities, housing associations, and public sector organisations within WMCA’s area can apply.

 The process has two stages: Project Development (feasibility, assessments, data) and Project Delivery (procurement and installation).